-Once you establish a term length, like the 30-year term in the above example, you’ll need to choose a coverage amount.
+Once you establish a term length, you’ll need to choose a coverage amount.
 There are several rules of thumb for choosing an amount.
 One suggests that you multiply your income by 10 and purchase that amount of coverage.
 Another variation uses the 10 times income rule and then adds $100,000 per child.
 Rules of thumb can be handy, but they are also largely arbitrary.
-Instead you may want to take a slightly more detailed approach.
+Instead, you may want to take a slightly more detailed approach.

 To calculate your life insurance coverage needs in more detail, the DIME method considers Debt, Income, Mortgage, and Education.

-Income: Multiply your current annual income by the amount of years you’ll have dependents, usually about 18 years.
+Income: Multiply your current annual income by the number of years you’ll have dependents, usually about 18 years.